-A: Adult male and female bison have horns, which are typically 3 to 6 inches long.
+A: Adult male and female bison have horns, which are typically three to six inches in diameter at the base and grow up to two feet long.

 Q: When do bison reproduce?

-A: Bison are sexually mature at 2 to 3 years, but bulls do not typically breed until they are about 6 years old.
+A: Bison are sexually mature at two to three years, but bulls do not typically breed until they are about six years old.
 Bulls come into their rutting season in early summer, peaking in July and August.
-As bison have a 285-day (approximately 9 1/2 month) gestation period, calves are usually born in mid–April to May.
+As bison have a 285-day (approximately 9 1/2 month) gestation period, calves are usually born in mid–April through May.
 Most cows have a single calf.
-Calves spend about 9 months being cared for by their mothers.
+Calves spend about nine months being cared for by their mothers.

 Q: What is the bison social order?